JULIELab/HistEmo/README.md

-# HistEmo—Resources for German Historical Emotion Analysis
+# HistEmo—Resources for Historical Emotion Analysis

 ## Overview
 This repository contains the following resources: